JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 **When do the changes take effect?**

-* In 1.8.20, usage of these properties provokes a warning
+* 1.8.20: report a warning when these properties are used
-* In 1.9.20, usage of these properties provokes an error
+* 1.9.20: raise this warning to an error
-* In 2.0, support for these properties will be removed, and Kotlin Gradle Plugin will ignore them
+* 2.0: remove these properties; the Kotlin Gradle plugin ignores their usages

 In the unlikely case you face some problems after removing these properties, create an [issue in YouTrack](https://kotl.in/issue).